 A collection of proposed policies, Controls, Services and Functions implemented in Mechanisms appropriate not only for a given Use Case resulting from use of the PMRM but applicable more broadly for future Use Cases

 Privacy Constraint

-An operational echanism that controls the extent to which PII may flow between touch points.
+An operational Mechanism that controls the extent to which PII may flow between touch points.

 Privacy Control

 An administrative, technical or physical safeguard employed within an organization or Domain in order to protect and manage PII.